Location Icon

 Vertigo Attack Symptoms

-When you are being attacked, you might suddenly experience the room spinning, loss of balance and difficulty in being focused.
-The most common symptoms include nausea, vomiting, and a fear of falling.
+During an attack, you might suddenly experience the room spinning, loss of balance, and difficulty focusing.
+The most common vertigo symptoms include nausea, vomiting, and fear of falling.
 Some attacks last only a few seconds, while others can persist for hours or even days.

 Vertigo can be linked to:

-• Causes related to the brain including stroke, migraine, and multiple sclerosis.
+• Brain-related causes including stroke, migraine, and multiple sclerosis.

-• Medical disorders such as anemia, diabetes, vitamin deficiencies and dehydration.
+• Medical issues like anemia, diabetes, vitamin deficiencies, or dehydration.

 Treatment Options